CPL-UW/pdcny_tradewars/README.md

 # Lead Caravan

-## Enabling base users
+### Enabling base users

-If you don't have a file called secrets.js, make any file in the lib/ folder and store a password string in a variable called basePass (basePass = <'something'>).
+If you don't have a file called secrets.js, make any file in the startup/server/ folder and store a password string in a variable called basePass (basePass = <'something'>). startup/sever/ is the location secrets.js goes, even if you do have it, and I forgot to tell you where to put it.

 ### Seeing the base station view